Skip to main content

 Human History

 Loch Leven is steeped in Scottish history, most famously as the place where Mary, Queen of Scots was imprisoned in Loch Leven Castle on one of the loch's islands from 1567 to her dramatic escape in 1568.
-The loch supported a productive fishery from medieval times, with the brown trout of Loch Leven gaining an international reputation for quality and flavor.
+The loch supported a productive fishery from medieval times, with the brown trout of Loch Leven gaining an international reputation for quality and flavour.
 The 1830s drainage scheme that lowered the water level was a major engineering project that transformed the surrounding landscape and added approximately 600 hectares of new farmland.
 The trout fishery continues today as one of Scotland's most famous angling destinations, managed alongside conservation objectives.

 Park History